The Best Fire Starters Tested in 2023

 Types of Fire Starters

-In general, fire starters are one of two main types: flame/spark producers or accelerants.
-Shoppers already know about lighters and matches, but they might not know about other types of flame/spark producers, such as ferro rods.
+In general, fire starters fall into two camps: flame/spark producers or accelerants.
+Shoppers already know about lighters and matches, but they might not be familiar with other types of flame/spark producers, such as ferro rods.

 Lighter